folio-org/folio-org.github.io/guides/raml-cop.md

 For RAML-using server-side projects, use [raml-cop](https://github.com/thebinarypenguin/raml-cop) to assess the RAML and schema and examples.

+The [Primer for RAML and JSON Schema](/start/primer-raml/) provides some general guidance.

 ## Installation

 Install it globally to enable use on any project.